rgould/u2622.ca/source/_posts/2014-08-17-implementing-web-hooks-with-meteor.markdown

     curl -H "Content-Type: application/json" -d '{"message":"foo"}' http://localhost:3000/hook
 ```

+The documentation for `this.response` and `this.request` are available on the node.js website: http://nodejs.org/api/http.html

+I've created a sample Meteor application demonstrating this, which you can view at https://github.com/rgould/meteor-posthooks

 Not clear enough?
 Send me an email at rgould@u2622.ca for some more help!